percona/percona-xtradb-cluster/doc/source/howtos/proxysql-v2.rst

 --is-enabled
 --------------------------------------------------------------------------------

-This option will check if a galera cluster (specified by the writer hostgroup, either from ``--writer-hg`` or from the config file) has any active entries in the ``mysql_galera_hostgroups`` table in ProxySQL.
+This option will check if a Galera cluster (specified by the writer hostgroup, either from ``--writer-hg`` or from the config file) has any active entries in the ``mysql_galera_hostgroups`` table in ProxySQL.